Expression Acceleration: Seamless Parallelization of Typed High-Level Languages: Abstract

 \section{Abstract}

-Efficient parallelization of algorithms on general-purpose GPUs is today essential in many areas.
+Efficient parallelization of algorithms on general-purpose GPUs is essential in many areas today.
 However, it is a non-trivial task for software engineers to utilize GPUs to improve the performance of high-level programs in general.
 Although many domain-specific approaches are available for GPU acceleration, it is difficult to accelerate existing high-level programs without rewriting parts of the programs using low-level GPU code.
-In this paper, we propose a different approach, where expressions are marked for acceleration, and the compiler automatically infers which code needs to be accelerated.
-We call this approach \emph{expression acceleration}.
-We design a compiler pipeline for the approach and show how to handle several challenges, including expression extraction, well-formedness, and compiling using multiple backends.
-The approach is designed and implemented within a statically-typed functional intermediate language and evaluated using three distinct non-trivial case studies.
+We present a compiler implementation using an alternative approach called \emph{expression acceleration}.
+This approach marks expressions for acceleration, and the compiler automatically infers which dependent code needs to be accelerated.
+We design and implement a compiler supporting expression acceleration for a statically typed functional language and evaluate its applicability and performance.

 \ccsdesc[500]{Software and its engineering~Parallel programming languages} \ccsdesc[300]{Software and its engineering~Source code generation}

 \keywords{GPUs, acceleration, parallelization}